 Soon I became one of the most active curly-haired talents in the local modeling industry, and as I juggled that with my career in lifestyle journalism, I earned the moniker, “curl ambassador.”

 I realized that the thing I used to loathe, the thing I was bullied for as a child is actually what makes me stand out from the crowd.
 My curls are beautiful and I love them!

-In a society dominated by straight-haired celebrities and hair-straightening products, my aim is to influence naturally curly-haired Filipinas to love their curls.
-This section of my blog is dedicated to the beauty articles and projects that help me spread #CurlPower.
-Put down that straightening iron, ladies.
-It’s time to flaunt those curls!
+In a society dominated by straight-haired celebrities and hair-straightening products, I’m happy to see more Filipinas embracing their natural curls.
+This section of my blog is dedicated to the articles and projects that help me spread #CurlPower.
+Scroll down for more!